krober10nd/BarrierMeshingScripts/README.md

 * Jones Inlet
 * New Inlet

-Patches are merged into the parent mesh using the script `Mmrge.m`
+Patches are merged into the parent mesh using the script `merge_patch.m`